Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Conclusion and perspectives

 Similarly, for $\kappa\ll J$, we identified two parts of the Hamiltonian, one (the non-oscillating $J$-string) which creates the MZMs, and the other part (the oscillating $J$-string) which couples these two.
 In this limit, the separation of the Hamiltonian into a part that produces MZMs and a part that couples them is less obvious.
 Also, the splitting is found to be $\epsilon \sim \kappa$ but is obtained from a perturbation $\propto J$.

 As perspectives, it would be interesting to study the vicinity of $\kappa=J/2$, corresponding to a bulk gap closing of the vortex-full sector.
+It corresponds to a topological phase transition at which the Chern number jumps from $+2$ to $-2$.
 One could also compute the interaction between two such dual vortices, similarly to what was done in the vortex-free case~\cite{Otten19}.
 At a large distance, the main effect is the on-site coupling between the two Majorana modes trapped on the same vortex.
 But at shorter distances, the two vortices start interacting and there is also a tunneling probability between the vortices.
 This should be compared with the corresponding calculation done in the case of two vortices in the vortex-free sector~\cite{Lahtinen12, Cheng09}.
 This tunneling is an essential ingredient of the effective models describing the dual vortex lattices studied in~\cite{Alspaugh24} and that gives rise to almost all of the 16 phases predicted by Kitaev~\cite{Kitaev06}.
 Another interesting direction would be to study the influence of real space curvature on the states bound to a vortex (or a dual vortex) by considering hyperbolic lattices.

 \acknowledgements We thank David Alspaugh, Andrzej Ptok, Przemysław Piekarz for discussions and Julien Vidal for many useful discussions and for reading a preliminary version of this article.
 S. B. acknowledges LPTMC Paris, where this work was started, for hospitality.
 S.B. also acknowledges the financial support provided by the Polish National Agency for Academic Exchange NAWA under the Programme STER– Internationalisation of Doctoral Schools, Project no. PPI/STE/2020/1/00020.